Square Enix: Video games and franchises

 Before its launch, Michihiro Sasaki, senior vice president of Square Enix, spoke about the PlayStation 3, saying, "We don't want the PlayStation 3 to be the overwhelming loser, so we want to support them, but we don't want them to be the overwhelming winner either, so we can't support them too much."
 Square Enix continued to reiterate their devotion to multi-platform publishing in 2007, promising more support for the North American and European gaming markets where console pluralism is generally more prevalent than in Japan.
 Their interest in multi-platform development was made evident in 2008 when the previously PlayStation 3-exclusive game Final Fantasy XIII was announced for release on the Xbox 360.

 In 2008, Square Enix released their first game for the iPod, Song Summoner: The Unsung Heroes.
 Square Enix made a new brand for younger children gaming that same year, known as Pure Dreams.
 Pure Dreams' first two games, Snoopy DS: Let's Go Meet Snoopy and His Friends! and Pingu's Wonderful Carnival, were released that year.
 After acquiring Eidos in 2009, Square Enix combined it with its European publishing wing to create Square Enix Europe, which continues to publish Eidos franchises such as Tomb Raider (88 million sales), Deus Ex (4 million), Thief and Legacy of Kain (3.5 million).
-In November 2017, Square Enix stopped publishing the Hitman franchise and sold the IP to game developer IO Interactive.
-Square Enix has also served as the Japanese publisher for Activision Blizzard and Ubisoft games since 2009.
+Square Enix were served as the Japanese publisher for Activision Blizzard and Ubisoft from 2009 to 2024 (followed by the Microsoft acquisition and Ubisoft's partnership with Tencent and Sega Sammy Holdings).
 In May 2022, Square Enix sold several assets of Square Enix Europe $300 million to Embracer Group, including former Eidos Interactive franchises such as Tomb Raider, Deus Ex, Thief, Legacy of Kain and more than 50 others.

 Square Enix owned franchises and games include: